 Cheesecake is a special dessert that has a unique flavor.
 A mixture of sweet and tart flavors, even the dense consistency makes it notable.
+If you love cheesecake but are not a master chef (like me) this way of making one make be just right for you.
 There are many ways to make cheesecake at home and some of them can get rather detailed.
-But, the easy recipe for honey cheesecake can be made right in your Instant Pot.
+But, this easy recipe for cheesecake made with honey is created right in your Instant Pot.

 Easy Honey Cheesecake in Instant Pot

 One of the most endearing things about cheesecake is it’s versatility.
-You can enjoy it plain – it’s delicious.
+You can enjoy it plain – it’s delicious alone.
 Got a few berries on hand?
-Any variety will work well as a topping and some recipes include them in the batter.
+Any variety of berry will work well as a topping and some recipes include them in the batter.

-You can take a basic recipe and use your favorite fruits, nuts etc to create a masterpiece that is perfect for your family.
+Take a basic cheesecake recipe and use your favorite fruits, nuts etc to create a masterpiece that is perfect for your family.

-Our favorites today are a bit different than the traditional versions made with ricotta cheese.
-But, we really do love our sweet creamy cheesecakes.
+The favorites today are a bit different than the traditional versions of cheesecake made with ricotta cheese.
+But, we really do love these sweet creamy desserts.
+If you have an instant pot and have experienced “cheesecake failures”, give this one a try.

 One of the most beautiful aspects of this recipe is the simple ingredient list.
-In addition to a few pantry staples, you only need some key ingredients.
+In addition to a few pantry staples, you only need a couple of key ingredients.

 Rather, it adds a bit of sweetness and moisture to the cake texture.
 Stay away from very dark colored honey that tastes strong.